sista-ai/ai-assistant-react/README.md

 ### Try it now!

-Visit our [Demo](https://smart.sista.ai) click the button, and start talking... _Say "turn the light on"!_
+Visit our [Demo](https://smart.sista.ai) click the button, and start talking... _Say "Turn on the light"!_